oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

    Connect to source database using sqlplus.

-   Execute "show parameter spfile"
+   Execute "show parameter spfile".

-   If you get a similar output as below which means spfile is configured, if this is not the case then please configure spfile using Oracle Docs.
+   If you get a similar output as below which means spfile is configured, if this is not the case then please configure spfile using Oracle Documents.

    ![Image showing output of spfile check](./images/spfile.png)